gwDistSys20/gwDistSys20.github.io/project/project.md

 ## Milestone 2: Literature Review

-> A literature review surveys books, scholarly articles, and other sources relevant to a particular issue, area of research, or theory, and by so doing, provides a description, summary, and critical evaluation of these works in relation to the research problem being investigated.
-Literature reviews are designed to provide an overview of sources you have explored while researching a particular topic and to demonstrate to your readers how your research fits within a larger field of study.
+> "A literature review surveys books, scholarly articles, and other sources relevant to a particular issue, area of research, or theory, and by so doing, provides a description, summary, and critical evaluation of these works in relation to the research problem being investigated.
+Literature reviews are designed to provide an overview of sources you have explored while researching a particular topic and to demonstrate to your readers how your research fits within a larger field of study."
 >
 > -- Fink, Arlene.
 Conducting Research Literature Reviews: From the Internet to Paper.
 Fourth edition.
 Thousand Oaks, CA: SAGE, 2014.
 See [this article](https://libguides.usc.edu/writingguide/literaturereview) for more information on writing a literature review.